French Karate Federation: International competition

 French Karate Federation is a member of the European umbrella organization European Karate Federation as well as the World Association for World Karate Federation (WKF).

 On the part of the France Olympic Committee, the French Karate Federation is the only Karate Association authorized to send athletes to the Olympic Games.

+Behind Japan, France ranks as the world’s second most successful nation since the establishment of global competitions in 1970.
+With 38 world titles across all categories—including six in the premier team event—it surpasses England (28 titles), Spain (19 titles), and Italy (12 titles) over the past 40 years.